pulumi/docs/content/tutorials/importing/getting-started/index.md

     - /learn/importing/getting-started/
 ---

 Infrastructure as code, as a concept, has been around for a while.
 We as a community have created many tools and ecosystems to build infrastructure in a reusable, repeatable, and reliable manner.
 For one reason or another, you've decided to bring resources created by another tool or by hand to Pulumi.
-This pathway is a practical walkthrough of what you need to know to bring Pulumi into your existing ecosystem.
+This tutorial is a practical walkthrough of what you need to know to bring Pulumi into your existing ecosystem.

 ## Starting with some resources